Alfresco/health-care-app/ng2-components/alfresco-js-api/README.md

 });
 ```

+# ECM

+A complete list of all the ECM methods is available here : [Core API](/src/alfresco-core-rest-api) below you can find some common examples.

-#  Get File or Folder Info
+## Get File or Folder Info

 getNodeInfo(fileOrFolderId, opts)